makrai/notes/helal-24-sarcas-context.md

-A contextual-based approach for sarcasm detection Nivin A. Helal, Ahmed Hassan, Nagwa L. Badr & Yasmine M. Afify Scientific Reports volume 14, Article number: 15415 (2024) Cite this article
+A contextual-based approach for sarcasm detection Nivin A Helal, Ahmed Hassan, Nagwa L Badr, & Yasmine M Afify Scientific Reports volume 14, Article number: 15415 (2024) Cite this article

 # Abstract

-* we experimented summarizing the context into a concise short sentence.
-This
+* we experimented summarizing the context into a concise short sentence
-  * enhancement reduced training time by 35.5% of the original time.
-We further
+  * This reduced training time by 35.5%
 * exper on the News headlines dataset against the Reddit dataset, which resulted in 49% F1 score without context data
   * nL, with the inclusion of context data, the F1 score surged to 75%